rickardn/Consolas/Source/Samples/Samples.Grep/README.md

 ﻿# Grep sample app
-A classic Unit command - search plain-text data sets for lines matching a regular expression.
+A classic Unix command - search plain-text data sets for lines matching a regular expression.

 *The sample app only implements basic functionallity of the grep command.*